isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Development of Clinical Protocols.md

 </p>
 <p>Paramedics are the extended arms of doctors from the hospitals.
 Critical
-interventions are carried out by SCDF paramedics according to the medical protocols approved by the Medical Advisory Committee (MAC) of the SCDF.</p>
-<p>The Unit for Pre-Hospital Emergency Care (UPEC) supports SCDF in various
-phases of clinical protocol development:</p>
+interventions are carried out by SCDF paramedics according to the medical protocols.
+The Unit for Pre-Hospital Emergency Care (UPEC) supports SCDF in various phases of clinical protocol development:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Advising</strong> the Protocol Sub-Committee in reviewing current